AgonConsole8/agon-docs/docs/vdp/Context-Management-API.md

 This can be useful if you want to have completely different sets of settings for different areas of your program, or applying to drawing different parts of the screen.

+As of VDP 2.12.0, the default context stack is context ID 0.
+Changing screen mode will reset the currently selected context stack ID to 0.
+In previous versions there was no default stack, which proved to be confusing.

 ## The API

 The API to manage contexts is relatively simple, and consists of the following commands: